adinhodovic/django-custom-error-views/README.md

 ]
 ```

-Now Django will by default use the templates for 400, 403, 404 and 500 pages.
+That's all!
+Now Django will by default use the templates from the package for 400, 403, 404 and 500 pages.
+However, if you want to customize the pages by adding a logo, changing text etc. Then you'll need the next section as well.

 ### Customizing Error Pages